Spring Pond Start-Up – Zamzows store

 Condition your tap water

 When doing spring start-up water changes don't forget you need to eliminate chlorine & chloramines found in municipal water.
 While they make water safe for human drinking, these substances are harmful to your pond fish and must be removed.
 Even a small trace of chlorine will irritate fish and damage gill tissue and large amounts can be toxic.
-Use a PondCare brand water conditioner such as Stress Coat or AMMO-LOCK to remove harmful chlorine or chloramines from the tap water.
+Use a water conditioner to remove harmful chlorine or chloramines from the tap water.

 Start the biological filter

 Clean out and start up the filtration system.
-Add PondCare BIOFILTER BOOSTER™ to improve the development of the biological filter and keep your pond naturally balanced.
+You may want to add a biological filter product and keep your pond naturally balanced.

 Test your pond water